freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

                         <RenderComponent box={findBoxForSlot(slot)} editor={editor} />
 ```

-The complete Svelte component can be found at the bottom of this page.
+The complete Svelte component is at the bottom of this page.

 ## Step 2: Include in the Projection

-We include the new component in the projection with the text `replace=Schedule`.
-Furthermore,
-because the table already makes clear what the time stamp of each slot is, we adjust the
+We include the new component in the projection with `replace=Schedule`.
+Because the table already conveys each slot’s time, we hide `\${self.time}` in the `Slot` projection.
-projection for the `Slot` itself to not show `${self.time}`.

 ```proto
 // CourseSchedule/phase5/defs/externals.edit#L20-L31